leanupjs/leanup/README.md

 > <cite>Stop the transitive knowledge.</cite>

 We use the minimal configuration and build no overhead stuff on top of the popular tools and make every native command transparent.

-## Tools and technologies

-We use all tools and technologies without cluttered facades.

 ## Principles